tanyaparker/dashboard_app/README.md

-# Dashboard Application: Displays SAYS Statistics
+# RADAR: Dashboard for SAYS Statistics

 This is my first application for [SAYS Sdn Bhd](http://says.com./) by Tanya Parker